August Newsletter

 What to Expect

-Fall 2025: Join a vibrant community of practice with other educators across Indiana.
+Fall 2025: Join a community of practice with other educators across Indiana.
 Engage in sessions that expand your knowledge of civics and leadership.

 Spring 2026: Apply your learning by facilitating 1–2 workshops in your school or district, helping spark civic engagement across your community.